Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Journey Behind the Falls

-This one is definitely unique—there’s nothing quite like being that close to the power of the falls.
+This one is definitely unique because there is nothing quite like being that close to the power of the Falls.

-You take an elevator down to tunnels that run behind the water and get to step out on two different observation decks at the base of the Falls— one slightly higher up than the other.
+You take an elevator down to tunnels behind the water and can step out onto observation decks near the base of Horseshoe Falls.

-Just know going in that it’s more about the experience of being near the falls than seeing them in a big-picture way.
+Since it is included in every pass, I would still absolutely do it.
+Just know going in that it is more about the experience of being near the Falls than the big-picture view.

 White Water Walk

-This attraction is further down Niagara Parkway from Table Rock Centre and the Fallsview area.
-You will need to take the WEGO bus to get to it.
+This attraction is farther down Niagara Parkway, so you will need to take the WEGO bus to get there.

-If you have the time in your itinerary, this is an enjoyable one!
+If you have the time in your itinerary, this is definitely a worthwhile stop.

 Whirlpool AeroCar